ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 result in very large amounts of wasted allocated memory, on account of the heterogeneity in the number of cohorts between complex and simple ecosystems (n.b. this does still happen for some variables at restart timesteps).
-To resolve this, the cohort structure in the CLM(ED) model does not use an array system for internal calculations.
+To resolve this, the cohort structure in FATES model does not use an array system for internal calculations.
 Instead it uses a system of *linked lists* where each cohort structure is linked to the cohorts larger than and smaller than itself using a system of pointers.